jgrassler/talks/magnum-debugging-101/full/main.md

 <!--

-First of these is a failure to obtain a discovery URL from the public `etcd` discovery service.
+One example is a failure to obtain a discovery URL from the public `etcd` discovery service.

 ```